 It was a good little project and fun to see what could be done with such a small amount of available space.
 Interactive webpages do not need all the frameworks or all the code to be successful.

-If you need to build custom Web, Mobile, or Embedded software solutions, contact Intranel to discuss how we can help turbo-boost your project and maximise its success.
+If you need to build custom Web, Mobile, or Embedded software solutions, contact Intranel to discuss how we can help turbo-boost your project.